keerthiganesh98/Gender-Recognition-by-Voice/README.md

 # Gender-Recognition-by-Voice
-In this project , model is trained to predict the gender of a person using his/her voice.
+In this project , Model is trained to predict the Gender of a person using his/her voice.
+# Data Set Used
+Data set was obtained from Kaggle.
+# Algorithm Used
+  * Logistic Regression
+  * Support Vector Machine Classifier